 - User: Users can reply to, forward, and manage conversations in mailboxes assigned to them.
-They can also add Notes to conversations, create and modify templates, save searches, and permanently delete conversations.
+They can also add internal notes to conversations, create and modify templates, save searches, and permanently delete conversations.

-You can change a User to an Administrator, or an Administrator to a User, at any time.
-If you're the account Owner, your permissions can't be changed.
+Account owners and administrators can change a User to an Administrator, or an Administrator to a User, at any time.
+If you're the account owner, your permissions can't be changed.

 - At the upper right corner of your window, click the on Settings icon:

-- Click on this user's preview card to open the account.
-Click the radio button for the level of permission you'd like this user to have:
+- Click the radio button for the role you'd like this user to have:

 Note: Be careful if you're updating your own account.
 If you inadvertently change your own permission from Administrator to User, you will no longer have access to account administration features.
 Another Administrator on the account can change your role back to Administrator.

 Once you make a User an Administrator, they will be able to: